t-sin/one/README.md

 *OMG!
 It's shockingly NICE! 😇*

-*One* aimed to write shortly input processing with some feature.
+*One* aimed to write shortly input processing with some features.

 This is the reason which to use *one*.

 ## Basis

-*One* provides three feature in `one:for` macro:
+*One* provides three features in `one:for` macro:

 1. less typing for `*standard-input*` (that is `-`)
 2. loop absctraction over pathnames, streams and sequences